 If you are a holder of record of Common Stock as of the Record Date and plan to attend the Annual Meeting, please be sure to bring with you valid government-issued personal identification with a picture (such as a driver's license or passport) in order to gain admission to the meeting.
 If your shares are held in "street name" through a bank, broker or other nominee, you will have to bring evidence of your beneficial ownership of Common Stock as of the Record Date, in addition to valid government-issued personal identification, if you wish to attend the meeting.
-Examples of proof of Common Stock ownership include: a signed letter from your bank or broker stating that you owned your shares as of the Record Date; a brokerage account statement indicating that you owned your shares as of the Record Date; or a copy of the voting instruction card provided by your broker indicating that you owned your shares as of the Record Date, in addition to valid government-issued personal identification, if you wish to attend the meeting.
-Examples of proof of Common Stock as of the Record Date; a brokerage account statement indicating that you owned your shares as of the Record Date; or a copy of the voting instruction card provided by your broker indicating that you owned your shares as of the Record Date, if you are a proxy holder for a holder of record of Common Stock as of the Record Date, then you must also bring the validly executed proxy naming you as the proxy holder, signed by the shareholder of record who owned such shares of Common Stock as of the Record Date.
+Examples of proof of Common Stock ownership include: a signed letter from your bank or broker stating that you owned your shares as of the Record Date; a brokerage account statement indicating that you owned your shares as of the Record Date; or a copy of the voting instruction card provided by your broker indicating that you owned your shares as of the Record Date.
+If you are a proxy holder for a holder of record of Common Stock as of the Record Date, then you must also bring the validly executed proxy naming you as the proxy holder, signed by the shareholder of record who owned such shares of Common Stock as of the Record Date.

-Mr. Shahram K. Rabbani ("Shahram Rabbani") has submitted a letter to the Company (the "Rabbani Letter") stating that he intends to nominate at the Annual Meeting a competing slate of two insurgent Class II Director-candidates not nominated by the Board and to solicit votes from shareholders of the Company to elect such insurgent Class II Director-candidates to the Board in opposition to the Board's two Class II Director-nominees -- Mr. Barry W. Weiner and Dr. Bernard L. Kasten.
+Mr. Shahram K. Rabbani ("Shahram Rabbani") has submitted a letter to the Company (the "Rabbani Letter") stating that he intends to nominate at the Annual Meeting a competing slate of two insurgent Class II Director-candidates not nominated by the Board and to solicit votes from shareholders of the Company to elect such insurgent Class II Director-candidates to the Board's two Class II Director-nominees -- Mr. Barry W. Weiner and Dr. Bernard L. Kasten.
 The Company has not yet determined whether the Rabbani Letter complies with the advance notice requirements set forth in the Company's Bylaws.
 Even if the Rabbani Letter is determined to be compliant with the advance notice requirements of our Bylaws, the Company does not know whether Shahram Rabbani will, in fact, properly nominate any individuals for election as Directors at the Annual Meeting or solicit proxies from shareholders of the Company for that purpose.